evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * **LLM-as-a-judge**.
 Prompt LLMs to categorize or score texts by custom criteria.
 * **Similarity metrics**.
 Measure semantic similarity between pairs of text.

-Each example is self-contained, so you can skip any of them or head directly to Step 6 to see the monitoring flow.

 To view the evaluation results, you will first generate visual Reports in your Python environment.
 In the following sections of the tutorial, you'll explore other formats like conditional Test Suites and live monitoring Dashboards.

-## Text statistics

-Let's run a simple evaluation to understand the basic flow.

 **Create column mapping**.
-This optional step helps correctly parse the data schema.
-For example, pointing to a "datetime" column will add a time index to the plots.
+Map the data schema to make sure it is parsed correctly.
+Pointing to a "datetime" column will also add a time index to the plots.

 ```python
 column_mapping = ColumnMapping(